opennetworkinglab/onos/web/gui2/README.md

 ## Running unit tests
 This is automatically done when using "onos-buck test" - see the web/gui2/BUCK file for more details.

-To run it manually in Angular CLI run `ng test --watch=true` to execute the unit tests via [Karma](https://karma-runner.github.io).
+To run it manually in Angular CLI run `ng test --watch` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Running it directly like this will test with both Firefox and Chrome.
+To use only one use the __--browsers__ argument

 ## Running checkstyle
 This is automatically done when using "onos-buck test" - see the web/gui2/BUCK file for more details.